Written by: Greg Ellifritz

 He wasn’t mentally ill.
 He knew right from wrong.
 But he had absolutely no remorse about taking a bike from some girl who probably needs it as just badly as he did.
 The thought of what the victim would experience didn’t even register in his mind.
 He “saw an opportunity” and took it.
 He took a college girl’s only means of transportation, because he didn’t want to be inconvenienced by a long walk.

 This is what most folks don’t understand about serious criminals.
 The fact that the victim of the crime would be affected in a negative manner is not even an afterthought.
-Your feelings and concerns mean absolutely NOTHING to the criminal.
+Your feelings and concerns mean absolutely NOTHING to this criminal.
 He doesn’t care if you live or die, let alone how “inconvenienced” you will be if he takes all of your stuff or beats you within an inch of your life.
 If you literally had ZERO concern about the well being of your neighbors and fellow humans, what kind of atrocities would you be capable of committing?
 That’s something that few people consider.

-Unfortunately, the majority of the hard core criminals I encounter feel the same way.
+Unfortunately, the majority of the hard core criminals I encountered felt the same way.
 You are literally nothing more than an obstacle they must overcome to achieve their goal.
 Most of the serious criminals out there think you and I are merely pawns on the chessboard of life.
 They will destroy everything you know and love if it means that they will benefit in the wake of the destruction.
 You are completely expendable in their eyes.

 Recognize that.
 Recognize also that we aren’t going to be able to “fix” many of these criminals.
 They are out there among us every day and can’t be avoided.